Quantum mind: Conceptual problems

 The idea that a quantum effect is necessary for consciousness to function is still in the realm of philosophy.
 Penrose proposes that it is necessary, but other theories of consciousness do not indicate that it is needed.
 For example, Daniel Dennett proposed a theory called multiple drafts model, which doesn't indicate that quantum effects are needed, in his 1991 book Consciousness Explained.
-A philosophical argument on either side isn't scientific proof, although philosophical analysis can indicate key differences in the types of models and show what type of experimental differences might be observed.
-But since there isn't a clear consensus among philosophers, there isn't conceptual support that a quantum mind theory is needed.
+A philosophical argument on either side is not a scientific proof, although philosophical analysis can indicate key differences in the types of models and show what type of experimental differences might be observed.
+But since there is no clear consensus among philosophers, there is no conceptual support that a quantum mind theory is needed.

-There are computers that are specifically designed to compute using quantum-mechanical effects.
-Quantum computing is computing using quantum-mechanical phenomena, such as superposition and entanglement.
-They are different from binary digital electronic computers based on transistors.
-Whereas common digital computing requires that the data be encoded into binary digits (bits), each of which is always in one of two definite states (0 or 1), quantum computation uses quantum bits, which can be in superpositions of states.
-One of the greatest challenges is controlling or removing quantum decoherence.
-This usually means isolating the system from its environment, as interactions with the external world cause the system to decohere.
-Some quantum computers require their qubits to be cooled to 20 millikelvins in order to prevent significant decoherence.
-As a result, time-consuming tasks may render some quantum algorithms inoperable, as maintaining the state of qubits long enough eventually corrupts the superpositions.
-There aren't any obvious analogies between the functioning of quantum computers and the human brain.
-Some hypothetical models of quantum mind have proposed mechanisms for maintaining quantum coherence in the brain, but they have not been shown to operate.